iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

-common tools, such as OpenCV's camera calibration tool or the Matlab camera calibration tool-box, use a checker-board, that has to be presented in many different orientation to the camera, ICL performs camera calibration in a one shot manner.
-By using a 3D calibration objects and by assuming lens-distortion correction to be performed externally, accurate camera calibration can actually be performed in real-time.
+common tools, such as OpenCV's camera calibration tool or the Matlab camera calibration tool-box, use a checker-board, that has to be presented in many different orientation to the camera, ICL performs camera calibration in a *one shot* manner.
+By using a 3D calibration object and by assuming lens-distortion correction to be performed independently (see below), accurate camera calibration can actually be performed in real-time.
 Given a well described and accurately built calibration object, camera calibration is performed in less then one minute.

 In order to bypass detection issues, ICL's camera calibration tool makes use of ICL's built-in fiducial marker detection toolbox.
 The